-There were suggestions from stakeholders to secure space for additional (third) tracks & dynamic/passing loops on the east coast railway to further improve the service and increase capacity for rail users.
+Stakeholders proposed Irish Rail secure space for additional (third) tracks & dynamic/passing loops on the east coast railway to further improve the service and increase capacity for rail users.
 They stated the importance of this line and highlighted that any current project should not limit potential for future development.

-There were references to the Sutton to Sandycovecheme, as a good example of a project providing public paths and improving public amenities in the area.
+There were references to the Sutton to Sandycove Scheme, as a good example of a project providing public paths and improving public amenities in the area.
+Stakeholders suggested ECRIPP could include possible environmental enhancements, as well as suggestions for wider development of the public beach and access to the sea at Blackrock.

 Submissions commented on the suitability of the transport infrastructure overall along the east coast.
-They commented if trains need to be upgraded in the next 10 to 15 years, there may be potential to complete preliminary work as part of ECRIPP.
+They commented if infrastructure needs to be upgraded in the next 10 -15 years, there may be potential to complete preliminary work as part of ECRIPP.

 A respondent commented that the more innovative options identified during the Multi-Criteria Assessment had been discounted too early in the process without appropriate justification.
 They requested that these options (or combinations of these options) be given further consideration as part of the option development process.
 They further commented that appropriate consideration has not been given to community, environmental and biodiversity outcomes as part of the options assessment.
-Suggestions for solutions for further consideration involved detached breakwaters, beach renourishment and sand engines.
+Suggestions for solutions for further consideration involved a detached breakwater, beach renourishment and sand engines.
 The respondent summarised that Irish Rail has an obligation to ensure the project is delivered with regard to community uses, environmental and biodiversity outcomes and likely significant effects on Special Protection Areas (SPAs).

-4.3 Emerging Preferred Scheme CCA5 Bray Head to Greystones North Beach
+4.3 Emerging Preferred Scheme CCA1 Merrion to Dún Laoghaire